Garth Boomer: Career

 He was awarded Life Membership at Australian Association for Teaching English in 1977.

 Death

 He died of brain cancer on 16 July 1993 in the Daw House Hospice, Adelaide and was cremated.

 Posthumously an education building at the University of South Australia was named after him.

 Private life

 On 2 January 1965 he married Jean Graham McNaught, who was a teacher at the Albert Street Methodist Church, Brisbane.
-They had two daughters and a son.
+They had a daughter, Catherine and a son, Simon.

 Awards

 He was awarded a Medal of the Order of Australia and Member of the Order of Australia in 1993.